 The second coming of the Lord Jesus Christ will be a consuming fire on all works of sin and rebellion:

 “For behold, the day is coming, burning like an oven, and all the proud, yes, all who do wickedly will be stubble.
 And the day which is coming shall burn them up,” says the LORD of hosts, “that will leave them neither root nor branch.
 (Malachi 4:1)

 The same Day will bring blessing and edification to everyone who fears the Lord:

-But unto you that fear my name shall the sun of righteousness arise with healing in his wings; and ye shall go forth, and grow up as calves of the stall.
+But to you who fear My name the Sun of Righteousness shall arise with healing in His wings; and you shall go out and grow fat like stall-fed calves.
 (Malachi 4:2)

 The same Day, the Day of the Lord, the fulfillment of the Day of Atonement, the thousand-year Kingdom Age, will be a time of joy and gladness, and of restoration, for God’s Israel.
 God’s Israel consists of every person who is part of Christ whether Jewish or Gentile by natural birth.

 Also, the thousand-year era, the Kingdom Age, will be the Jubilee of deliverance and restoration for the nations of the earth that do not resist Christ and His saints when they are revealed.